NeedsSoySauce/MyMovieList/README.md

 * `SQLALCHEMY_DATABASE_URI`: URI for the database SQLAlchemy will use.
 * `SQLALCHEMY_ECHO`: Set to True to log debugging information from SQLAlchemy.
 * `REPOSITORY`: Specifies what repository to use.
 Either 'memory' or 'database'.
+* `MAX_LINES_TO_LOAD`: Integer.
+Specifies the maximum number of movies to populate the repository with.
+If not specified all available movies are loaded.

 ## Execution